wavemaker/docs/learn/app-development/sspa/micro-frontend.md

 WaveMaker has developed a node-based CLI to generate **Single-spa** compatible artifacts for a WaveMaker app.

 The CLI requires the exported project location and deployed URL as its input.
-The CLI and details are available in the below link.
+The CLI and details are available in the link below.

 :::note
 #### [**@wavemaker/wm-sspa-cli**](https://www.npmjs.com/package/@wavemaker/wm-sspa-cli)